CristenPerret/ChampSelect_NAOPGG_Lookup/README.md

 # How to use :

+Edit line in .Py file containing 'Blacklist = [" "], and fill your ["playername", "duo", "partners"]. (casesensitive) 'Save'

 To begin, have  the app open before queue for match pops.

 When you get into Champ-Select/Draft phase then copy the entire chatlog, everything.